Revisiting Computer-Aided Tuberculosis Diagnosis: Experimental Results

 \subsection{CXR Image Classification}

-We summarize the evaluation results for CXR image classification in \tabref{tab:cls}.
+We summarize the evaluation results for CXR image classification on the TBX11K test set in \tabref{tab:cls1} and \tabref{tab:cls2}.
 All methods adopt pretraining models from ImageNet \cite{deng2009imagenet} for initialization.
 We report the results of the proposed SymFormer integrated with RetinaNet \cite{lin2017focal} and Deformable DETR \cite{zhu2021deformable} as the base methods.
-As can be observed, incorporating SymFormer into RetinaNet \cite{lin2017focal} and Deformable DETR \cite{zhu2021deformable} leads to significant performance improvements for RetinaNet and Deformable DETR, respectively.
-SymFormer with Deformable DETR \cite{zhu2021deformable} achieves the best performance across all metrics except for sensitivity, where Faster R-CNN \cite{ren2015faster} achieves the highest sensitivity rate of 91.2\%.
-However, Faster R-CNN performs considerably worse than the proposed SymFormer in terms of other metrics.
-SymFormer with Deformable DETR achieves a specificity of 97.0\%, indicating that 3 out of 100 non-TB CXR images will be misclassified as TB.
-The default model we employ is SymFormer with RetinaNet, which exhibits slightly lower performance than SymFormer with Deformable DETR but outperforms the latter by a significant margin in object detection, as demonstrated in \secref{sec:detection}.
+As can be observed from both \tabref{tab:cls1} and \tabref{tab:cls2}, incorporating SymFormer into RetinaNet \cite{lin2017focal} and Deformable DETR \cite{zhu2021deformable} leads to significant performance improvements for RetinaNet and Deformable DETR, respectively.
+SymFormer with Deformable DETR achieves a specificity of 97.3\%, indicating that 2.7 out of 100 non-TB CXR images will be misclassified as TB.
+The \textit{default model} we employ is SymFormer with RetinaNet, which exhibits slightly lower performance than SymFormer with Deformable DETR but outperforms the latter by a significant margin in object detection, as demonstrated in \secref{sec:detection}.
 Furthermore, in terms of accuracy, all methods greatly outperform radiologists who achieve an accuracy of 84.8\% as in \secref{sec:human}.
 This emphasizes the promising potential of deep-learning-based CTD as a research field.
-Continued progress in this direction holds the promise of facilitating practical CTD systems that can assist millions of TB patients.